DEFRA/water-abstraction-team/ways_of_working.md

 # Ways of working

-All new team members are encouraged to read [Software development standards](https://github.com/DEFRA/software-development-standards) and [DST-Guides](https://github.com/DEFRA/dst-guides) first.
-Essentially any processes or ways of working outlined in these we follow.
+All new team members are encouraged to read [Software development standards](https://github.com/DEFRA/software-development-standards).
+Essentially any processes or ways of working outlined in these we follow (or try to!)
 What we have here is addendum to that.

+We also encourage new members to read [Node Best Practices](https://github.com/goldbergyoni/nodebestpractices).

 ## Pull requests

-Our pull requests follow the standard set out in [DST Guides](https://github.com/DEFRA/dst-guides/blob/master/process/pull_request.md).
+Our pull requests follow the standard set out in [Software development standards](https://github.com/DEFRA/software-development-standards/blob/master/processes/pull_requests.md).
 The TL;DR is

 - all changes are made on a branch
 - all changes are peer reviewed